Alternative for Germany: Petry's leadership (2015–2017)

-2017 federal election
+Meuthen's leadership (2017–2022)

 At the party conference in April 2017, Frauke Petry announced that she would not run as the party's main candidate for the 2017 federal election.
 This announcement grew out of internal power struggle as the party's support had fallen in polls from 15% in the summer of 2016 to 7% just before the conference.
 Björn Höcke from the far-right wing of the party and Petry were attempting to push each other out of the party.
 Petry's decision was partly seen as a step to avoid a vote at the conference on the issue of her standing.
 The party chose Alexander Gauland, a stark conservative who worked as an editor and was a former member of the CDU, to lead the party in the elections.
 Gauland supported the retention of Höcke's party membership.
 Alice Weidel, who is perceived as more moderate and neoliberal, was elected as his running mate.
 The party approved a platform that, according to The Wall Street Journal, "urges Germany to close its borders to asylum applicants, end sanctions on Russia and to leave the EU if Berlin fails to retrieve national sovereignty from Brussels, as well as to amend the country's constitution to allow people born to non-German parents to have their German citizenship revoked if they commit serious crimes."

-In the 2017 federal election, AfD won 12.6% of the vote and received 94 seats; this was the first time it had won seats in the Bundestag.
+In the 2017 federal election AfD won 12.6% of the vote and received 94 seats; this was the first time it had won seats in the Bundestag.
 It won three constituency seats, which would have been enough to qualify for proportionally-elected seats in any event.
 Under a long-standing law intended to benefit regional parties, any party that wins at least three constituency seats qualifies for its share of proportionally-elected seats, regardless of vote share.